bigpel66/cubrid-dockerfile/README.md

 Attaching container can be done when you get out of the container with detach status by `Ctrl + p, q`.
 > make attach

-# 2. Initialize the Setting after Creating Container
+# 2. How to Initialize after Creating Container
 > su - $USER

 > cd && . run.sh